Service Security Layers

-Note: In old Liferay versions you could access those services by using
+Note: Older Liferay versions let you access services with

 http://localhost:8080/tunnel-web/axis.
-However, this path has changed in Liferay 6.1.
-When you enter it, you’re redirected to the new one.
+This path has changed in Liferay 6.1; if you enter it, you’ll be redirected to the new one.

-The authorization type specified for your portal’s company dictates the authorization type you must use to access your web service.
-The portal administrator can set the security authentication type to either of the following:
+The authentication type specified for your Liferay Portal instance dictates the authentication type you’ll use to access your web service.
+The portal administrator can set the portal’s authentication type to any of the following:

 - screen name

 Your Liferay Portal Password Policies (see chapter Management of Using Liferay Portal) should be reviewed, since they’ll be enforced on your administrative ID as well.
 If the portal is enforcing password policies on its users (e.g., requiring them to change their passwords on a periodic basis), an administrative ID accessing Liferay’s web services in a batch job will have its password expire too.